lutrampal/bullgammator/README.md

 ## Acknowledgments
 * ACONIT for their documentation base
-* Rolland Groz, researcher at Grenoble Informatics Laboratory (LIG), teacher at Ensimag and mentor of this project
+* Roland Groz, researcher at Grenoble Informatics Laboratory (LIG), teacher at Ensimag and mentor of this project
 * Alain Guyot, member of ACONIT